 Michael joined Watsi on April 18th, 2013.
 Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,500 miles to support Benjamin, a cheerful motorbike driver from Kenya, to fund a mobility-restoring spinal fusion surgery.
+Michael's most recent donation traveled 8,700 miles to support Samiri, a four-year-old child from Tanzania, to fund corrective surgery and soon start school.

 Michael has funded healthcare for 82 patients in 11 countries.